pablobernabeu/Data-is-present/examples-documents-dashboards/README.md

 These are examples of the kinds of documents that can be created with the skills learnt in the [workshops](https://github.com/pablobernabeu/Data-is-present/blob/master/README.md#r-workshops).
 The [datathons](https://github.com/pablobernabeu/Data-is-present/blob/master/README.md#datathons-creating-reproducible-documents-and-dashboards) will put these skills into practice (participants welcome to either or both).

-If you would like to share any other examples, please [create a pull request](https://github.com/pablobernabeu/Data-is-present/pulls), or [post an issue](https://github.com/pablobernabeu/Data-is-present/issues), or email p.bernabeu@lancaster.ac.uk.
+If you would like to share any other examples, please [create a pull request](https://github.com/pablobernabeu/Data-is-present/pulls), or [post an issue](https://github.com/pablobernabeu/Data-is-present/issues), or email pcbernabeu@gmail.com.

 ## Documents